-If you feel you need more emotional support, you can find information about the services we offer, alongside other support you may be able to access, below.
-Our services are free and confidential and open to our pharmacy family which includes pharmacists, trainees and Mpharm students.
+If you need more emotional support, on this page you can find information about the services we offer, alongside other support you may be able to access.
+Our services are confidential and open to our pharmacy family which includes pharmacists, trainees and Mpharm students.
 Click here to find out more about our eligibility.

 The counsellors are there to help you deal with a variety of issues.
 By seeking constructive help, you may identify ways of addressing the root causes of your concerns in order to help you to cope.